-Normally, each year, following a review by the Board of Trustees of the charity's finances, a research budget is set.
+Normally, each period, following a review by the Board of Trustees of the charity's finances, a research budget is set.
 A call is then made for applications for research applications, with a maximum of £50,000 for any one application.
 All applications received are subjected to a rigorous peer review process.
-The final decision is made by the charity's Scientific Advisory Board.
+The final grants are referred by the charity's Scientific Advisory Board to the trustees.
+The normal grant process has been delayed by the pandemic.
+The applicants have all asked for extensions.
+Many of the researchers have been called to frontline NHS work.
+We now have outstanding grants from 2019 and 2020, we only pay on completion of the research.
+We have made a call for 2021.